bangadang/stackIT/FS25/Dataengineering.md

 	- but it can lead to uneven distributions, and range based hashing can be imbalanced if the data is skewed
 - **difficulties**
 	- we need to know on what shard which data is stored, in order to know where new data should be inserted or where to retrieve requested data
-	- cluster structures can change and have to be accommodated for, (node sizes, added or removed nodes
+	- cluster structures can change and have to be accommodated for, (node sizes, added or removed nodes, failing nodes)
-	-
+	- nodes may have incomplete cluster knowledge, which could end in network messages not being delivered eventhough they are sent
 ### Replication
-- the same data is on different nodes
+- the same data is stored on different nodes
 - it helps in case of errors and failures
 - replication is mostly used together with sharding
 ## consistent hashing